 Hyper Sprint (Hermes 🕊): This or Greatest Reflex (more dashes) are close to mandatory with Forced Overtime 2, especially to get away from over-caffeinated Asterius and Hades.
 I typically go for Hyper Sprint because it happens automatically and gives you Sturdy to make up for mistakes.

 Merciful End (Athena 🛡 and Ares 🗡 duo) or Deadly Reversal (Athena 🛡 and Artemis 🏹 duo): A solid build strategy I found for high heat is “get Athena first and see what happens.”
 Merciful End and Deadly Reversal turn that security blanket into, uhh, a ferocious security blanket.
 Both are hugely enhanced with Divine Dash which you’re probably going for with Athena in your god pool.
 If you get both Merciful End and Deadly Reversal, that’s some truly beautiful carnage.

 Aphrodite’s Aid (Aphrodite 💝): Many runs were saved by insta-nuking Theseus or Lernie or Daddy for 3000 HP to immediately end their final phases as the Tight Deadline timer ticked down.
 Just make sure not to fire it when a boss is near a phase change.

 Dionysus’s Aid (Dionysus 🍷): Probably my favorite call to take as it’s best at 1 bar instead of needing the full charge to really shine.
+Zeus is great for this also.
 Though, really, any call is worth taking to unlock the amazing post-call boons like Billowing Strength and Second Wind.